Atch19/cse15l-lab-reports/lab-report-2-week-4.md

 [06]: error2.PNG
 ![ErrorWithOutChange3][06]

-* The relationship between the bug, the symptom, and the input file, was that the test files contained elements of a link, but were not complete, resulting in the while loop spinning endlessly and resulting in a java heap error.
-The while loop could not be stopped due to the never ending cycle of trying to find the concluding elements of a link.
+* The bug present in the code was the inability of the code to stop if there was a bracket or a parenthesis which lacked a complementary one.
+This resulted in the symptom, which was a Java Heap Error, clearly resulting because the while loop could not stop.
+As stated previously the input file lacked complementary brackets or parenthesis which caused the program to error.
+The fix that we implemented was to break the loop if there was a lacking parenthesis.
 Therefore this fix was implemented where we check if any of the four elements of a link arn't present in the markdown test input, if any one of these was not found, the loop would break.

 ***